US intel: Coronavirus not manmade, still studying lab theory | Federal News Network

 Pompeo also pressed China to let outside experts into the lab “so that we can determine precisely where this virus began.”

-While Trump and Pompeo have made public statements speculating about the lab, a U.S. intelligence official disputed the notion that there was any pressure on agencies to bolster a particular theory.
+While Trump and Pompeo have made their feelings clear, a U.S. intelligence official disputed the notion that there was pressure on agencies to bolster a particular theory.
 The intelligence official was not authorized to publicly discuss the issue and spoke only on condition of anonymity.

 Scientists say the virus arose naturally in bats.
 Even so, Pompeo and others have pointed fingers at an institute that is run by the Chinese Academy of Sciences.
 It has done groundbreaking research tracing the likely origins of the SARS virus, finding new bat viruses and discovering how they could jump to people.